ATAccessGroup/Scripting-Recipes-for-AT/Autohotkey/MusicSwitcher/README.md

 - *Two switch Play/Stop* Configure Play switch to F3 and Stop switch to F4
 - *Two switch Play/Next* Configure Play switch to F3 and Next switch F6

+###Caveats:###

-NB: It will stop any previous use of F keys whilst running.
-Just Right click on the taskbar icon to exit the application.
+- It will stop any previous use of F keys whilst running.
+Just right click on the taskbar icon to exit the application.
+- If WMP or iTunes is already playing when you make the first switch hit, or you manually hit press/play after the first hit is made then you may find everything gets reversed! (i.e. Play becomes Stop!).

 ###The full shortcuts are:###